APIARY CONSULTING PRIVACY NOTICE

 Finally, with consent, we use personal information to send marketing information we think our clients and contacts might be interested in.
 This may include newsletters and bulletins.

-If you do not provide certain information when requested, we may not be able to perform the contract we have entered into with you.
+If you do not provide certain information when requested, we may not be able to meet our contractual and legal obligations we have entered into with you.

-We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+We will only use your personal information for the purposes (or reasonably compatible purposes) for which we collected it.
+If we need to use your personal information for an unrelated purpose, we will notify you and explain the legal basis which allows us to do so.
 Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 Why might you share my personal information with third parties?